Roboy/TeleportVR/README.md

 ## Known Problems
 * Going from the HUD to the construct and back again into the HUD can cause problems
 * There are many bugs that have a low chance of ocurring that crash the application or lead to receiving no messages from the server.
 Try again in case it was not working the first time.

+## Hardware Plugins
+If you want to use hardware that was implemented for the Vive Pro Eye and XTal, but is not used with the Oculus Quest, download the UnityPackage "UnusedHardarePlugins" from the Google Drive Folder https://drive.google.com/drive/folders/1b-Ez4EaQvI0c8lEPN2esZWvLFtbvm95R.
+In the Unity Project, add the corresponding symbols to the Scripting Define Symbols in the Project settings:
+* TOBII
+* BHAPTICS
+* SENSEGLOVE
+* VIVESR
+* UNITY_POST_PROCESSING_STACK_V2